amitkkna/campaigntracker/README.md

 These environment variables are **required** for the static site generation to work properly.
 Without them, the build will use fallback campaign IDs which may not exist in your database.

+#### How Environment Variables Work in This Static Site

+This application uses a special approach to handle environment variables in a static site:

+1. During build time, the `scripts/generate-env-config.js` script creates a `public/env-config.js` file with the environment variables.
+2. This file is included in the HTML of the application and sets the variables on the `window` object.
+3. The Supabase client reads these variables from the `window` object at runtime.

+This approach allows the static site to connect to Supabase without requiring server-side rendering.

 #### Setting Environment Variables in Netlify

 1. Go to your Netlify site dashboard